-$^{^{9}}$ The derivation of equation (12) is shown in the appendix.
+9 The derivation of equation (12) is shown in Sandmo (2003).

 10 This is obviously not a realistic assumption.
 Its use here should be seen as an attempt to capture the idea that national redistribution policy is more highly developed than redistribution between countries.